chandashrestha/liri-node-app/README.md

 This will search the Bands in Town Artist Events API ("https://rest.bandsintown.com/artists/" + artist + "/events?app_id=codingbootcamp") for an artist and render the following information about each event to the terminal:

-*Name of the venue
+* Name of the venue
-*Venue location
+* Venue location
-*Date of the Event
+* ate of the Event

 2.node liri.js spotify-this-song '<song name here>'